Aga Khan University Hospital, Karachi

 The Aga Khan University Hospital (AKUH) is a private hospital in Karachi, Pakistan.
-Established in 1985, it is the primary teaching hospital of the Aga Khan University's (AKU) Faculty of Health Sciences.
-The hospital provides secondary and tertiary care, including diagnosis of disease and team management of patient care.
+Established in 1985, it is the primary academic medical centre of the Aga Khan University.
+The hospital provides quaternary care, including multidisciplinary care across all clinical specialities.

 History

 Aga Khan University Hospital was established in 1985 with a US$300 million investment from Prince Karim Aga Khan.
-The government of Muhammad Zia-ul-Haq provided an 84-acre site for the hospital at no cost.
+The government of Muhammad Zia-ul-Haq provided an 84-acre site in the heart of Karachi for the University Hospital at no cost.